St Mary's Grammar School: Societies

-The Saint Mary's Geographic Society (Geography club) is currently run by geography teacher Alison Stevenson with help from fellow head of department Cora Bradley and Una McNeill.
+The Saint Mary's Geographic Society (Geography club) is currently run by geography teacher A. Stevenson with help from fellow teacher S. Rasdale and head of department U. McNeill.
 The club is for years 8–10 however senior students (years 11–14) are welcome to come to help the teachers with the organisation of the club and its many projects.
 French clubs, geography club, science club and many more.

 Club Mhuire is the Irish Language Society.
 Organised by 6th form pupils, it provides opportunities for students to interact, and partake in activities, through the medium of Irish.
 They meet at lunch time each week, and activities include quizzes, bingo, and teaching students how to make St Brigid's Crosses (Crosóg Bríghde).
 There are also themed events at Halloween and Christmas.
 Student who excel in the various activities get to win prizes which are always linked to the Irish Language, such as Gael Linn or Foras na Gaeilge merchandise.
 It was founded in 2006 with the help of Dr. O'Neill and Miss Harte, two of the school's Irish teachers.
-It is now facilitated by Mr Mac Feilimí and Miss McGouran.
+It is now facilitated by Mr Mac Feilimí and Mrs MacTomais.